Pathwise-random trees and models of second-order arithmetic: Positive trees not computing PA: Theorem

 {\bf Model: positive avoiding PA.} We may now use Theorem \ref{xJFhzQCXsu} in relativized form in order to obtain an $\omega$-model of $\RCA+\PPp+\neg\WKL$, proving clause (c) of Theorem \ref{rms6rS57S4}.
 Let $P$ be a non-empty \pz class of reals with a uniform bound on their randomness deficiency.
-A direct relativization of the above argument to a non-$PA$ real $z$ gives the following useful version of Theorem \ref{VhZ6RXMZ6v}:
+A direct relativization of the above argument to a non-$PA$ real $z$ gives the following: